Phil Volk: Rick Nelson and the Stone Canyon Band

+Later Appearances

-Volk did return briefly in 1970 to the Raiders, at the request of Paul Revere, for four concert appearances during The Raiders tour with The Beach Boys.
+In 1970, at the request of Paul Revere, Volk briefly returned to the Raiders for four concert appearances as part of a tour with The Beach Boys.
 Revere was experimenting with having Freddy Weller and new bassist Keith Allison play lead and rhythm guitar, respectively.
 Volk took over playing bass for these concerts.
-In 1978, The Raiders classic line-up reunited for a final time on a Dick Clark prime-time special titled The Good Ole' Days where the group performed a medley of their biggest hits.
-Four members of the classic line-up reunited in September 1997, in Portland, Oregon.
-Volk, Lindsay, Drake Levin and Mike Smith performed for a crowd of over 10,000 fans.
+In 1978, the Raiders' classic line-up reunited for a final time on a Dick Clark prime-time special titled The Good Ole' Days where the group performed a medley of their biggest hits.
+Four members of the classic line-up (excluding Revere) reunited in September 1997, performing before a crowd of over 10,000 fans.

 There has long been a controversy related to whether or not session musicians were used on The Raiders hit albums during the years Volk appeared with the group.
 He says, "There were no studio cats.
 That must have happened later, maybe in the 1970s when Mark has turned up as producer and Terry Melcher left.
 I don't know, Mark brought some people in for "Indian Reservation (The Lament of the Cherokee Reservation Indian)", but when I was in the band, and I want to get this straight, I was the bass player, I sang background vocals, and I also sang some lead vocals on some of the songs, and it was Drake, and myself, and Smitty, and Paul on keyboards, and Mark played some saxophone.
 We were the players, because before becoming famous and national, we were on the dance circuit for a long time, playing up in the Northwest, and you know, we were known as the hardest workin' band in the Northwest, the hardest workin' band in show business.
 We would do a set of music at one of our dance gigs and our coats were soaking wet.
 We had to change outfits, because we had worked so hard on the set.
 So we were the players, and anyone who writes that we weren't doesn't know what they are talkin' about, they haven't done their homework".
 Volk also acknowledges that whenever session musicians were brought in by their producers, they were augmenting the band members, not replacing them.